Niagara River: History

 The Niagara River and Falls have been known outside of North America since the late 17th century, when Father Louis Hennepin, a French explorer, first witnessed them.
 He wrote about his travels in A New Discovery of a Vast Country in America (1698).

 The Niagara River was the site of the earliest recorded railway in America.
 It was an inclined wooden tramway built by John Montresor (1736–1799), a British military engineer, in 1764.
-Called "The Cradles" and "The Old Lewiston Incline," it featured loaded carts pulled up wooden rails by rope.
+Called "The Cradles" and "The Old Lewiston Incline", it featured loaded carts pulled up wooden rails by rope.
 It facilitated the movement of goods over the Niagara Escarpment in present-day Lewiston, New York.

 In 1781, the Niagara Purchase was signed, involving a 6.5 km strip of land bordering the west bank of the Niagara River, connecting Lake Erie and Lake Ontario.

 Several battles occurred along the Niagara River, which was historically defended by Fort George (Canadian side) and Fort Niagara (American side) at the mouth of the river and Fort Erie (Canadian side) at the head of the river.
 These forts were important during the Seven Years' War (known as the French and Indian War in the United States) and the American Revolutionary War.
 The Battle of Queenston Heights took place near the river in the War of 1812.

-The river was an important route to liberation before the American Civil War, when many African-Americans escaping slavery on the Underground Railroad crossed it to find freedom in Canada.
+The river was an important route to liberation before the American Civil War, as many African Americans escaping slavery on the Underground Railroad crossed it to find freedom in Canada.
 The Freedom Crossing Monument stands on the bank of the river in Lewiston to commemorate the courage of the escaping slaves and the local volunteers who helped them secretly cross the river.

-In the 1880s, the Niagara River became the first waterway in North America harnessed for large-scale generation of hydroelectricity.
+In the 1880s, the Niagara River became the first waterway in the world harnessed for large-scale generation of hydroelectricity.

 On the Canadian side of the river the provincial agency Niagara Parks Commission maintains all of the shoreline property, including Fort Erie, except the sites of Fort George (a National Historic Site maintained federally by Parks Canada), as a public greenspace and environmental heritage.

 On the American side, the New York State Office of Parks, Recreation and Historic Preservation maintains several state parks adjacent to Niagara Falls and the Niagara River.

 Today, the river is the namesake of Niagara Herald Extraordinary at the Canadian Heraldic Authority.